Rural population losses add to farm and ranch labor shortage

 “In the rural areas, if you didn't have the Latino growth, employers would be struggling even more just to fill those positions,” Drozd said.

 In New Mexico, populations declined across 20 rural counties that stretch from the Great Plains at Oklahoma to the U.S. border with Mexico.
-Desperate for laborers for its annual chile harvest, the state this week pledged up to $5 million in federal pandemic relief to subsidize wages for pickers and workers at chile-processing plants — boosting available wages as high as $19.50 an hour.
+Desperate for laborers for its annual chili harvest, the state this week pledged up to $5 million in federal pandemic relief to subsidize wages for pickers and workers at chili-processing plants — boosting available wages as high as $19.50 an hour.

 Some Republican state legislators blamed the labor scarcity on supplemental unemployment benefits, which they say create a disincentive to work because they pay more than some low-wage jobs.
 Democrats see a persistent labor crisis.

-The New Mexico Chile Association trade group says the industry is short about 1,350 seasonal laborers of the 3,000 workers needed.
+The New Mexico Chili Association trade group says the industry is short about 1,350 seasonal laborers of the 3,000 workers needed.

 The problem is just as bad for poultry farmers in North Carolina, where meat processors help power the economies of many rural counties.
 Half of the state's 100 counties have lost residents since 2010, the census data showed.